25 Male Perineum and External Genitalia

 Erectile Tissue:

-The body or shaft of the penis is the cylindrical portion which extends from the root to the glans (the most distal portion).
+The cylindrical body of the penis – also referred to as the shaft – which extends from the root to the glans (the most distal portion).
 The body contains 3 columns of erectile tissue:

 - Corpora cavernosa (2): These two cylindrical tissues extend from the crura and run along the dorsal (downward pointing) aspect of the penis, and maintain rigidity during erection.